TeX-Live/texdoc/README.md

 ## Further Information

-More specific information (e.g., TODO) can be found in the Wiki of our GitHub repository.
+More specific information, such as the TODO list of this project and some information for distributors, can be found in the Wiki of our GitHub repository.
 Please visit:

 * <https://github.com/TeX-Live/texdoc/wiki>